 There are three main species of walnut, they have different colors and properties, on the basis of which they are used.
 Generally, Walnut is used to make cabinets, flooring, furniture, wood veneers, and many more.

-Black walnut used to make knick-knacks (small decorative object, especially uses in a house), carvings, and gunstocks due to the rich dark brown color.
+Black walnut used to make knick-knacks (small decorative objects, especially used in a house), carvings, and gunstocks due to the rich dark brown color.

 English walnut is used for guitar/instrument, woodturning, wood carving, automotive / aircraft, and boat interiors.